mittalsam20/mittalsam20/README.md

 <h1 align="center">Hey There 👋, I'm Samaksh </h1>
-<h3 align="center"> A <strong> Self-taught Full-Stack Developer <strong/> Who Love's To Build Useful Webapps.</h3>
+<h3 align="center"> A Frontend Heavy Full Stack Developer, Who Loves To Build impactful product/project.</h3>

-- 🌱 I’m currently learning solidity and etherum.js planning to enter in web3 space.
-- 💬 willing to talk about <strong> anime, stock market, dota2, </strong> and <strong> CODING NEW IDEAS TO LIFE </strong>
+- 🌱 Anytime (I mean <strong>Anytime</strong>) eager to collaborate with fellow devs on impactful and meaningful products/projects.
+     - (Feel free to connect) Maybe we can build something great.
+- 💬 can have a deep talk when it is related to <strong>Building something</strong> or anime, share market, dota2.</strong>
      <br>
 - contactMe:-&nbsp;
      <a href="https://sammittal.netlify.app/" target="_blank" >Portfolio</a> &nbsp;